-A loan is regarded as in default if the costumer is more than 90 days past due (for outstanding amount exceeding 1% of total debt and a threshold of SEK 1,000 or SEK 5,000 for retail exposures and corporate exposures respectively) or if an assessment of unlikeliness to pay has been made of the customer.
+A loan is regarded as in default if the customer is more than 90 days past due (for outstanding amounts exceeding 1% of total debt and a threshold of SEK 1,000 or SEK 5,000 for retail exposures and corporate exposures respectively) or if an assessment of unlikeliness to pay has been made of the customer.

-Loans subject to specific impairment requirements refer to exposures whereby individual provisions have been posted, meaning that there is an increased credit risk for future payments and the collateral does no longer cover the amount of the claim.
-The size of the individual provisions is assessed by comparing the cash flow according to the loans' terms and conditions with the expected future payment capacity in combination with a valuation of the collateral.
+Loans subject to specific impairment requirements refer to exposures where individual provisions have been posted, meaning that there is an increased credit risk for future payments and the collateral no longer covers the amount of the claim.
+The size of individual provisions is determined by comparing the payment obligations according to the loans' terms and conditions with the expected future payment capacity of the customer, in combination with a valuation of the collateral.